concept4ravi/AMDb/README.md

 1. Clone or Download the project.
 2. Open Project in a editor of your choice.
 3. Search for `enviorment.ts` file.
-4. Replace `<api_key>` with your TMDb api Key. e.g : api_key : 'sdadaj232kad8ada23kaj8asdk3'
-5. Switch to branch `v_1.0.1`.
+4. Switch to branch `v_1.0.1`.
-6. Run this command `npm install` in project directory for project dependency installations.
+5. Run this command `npm install` in project directory for project dependency installations.
-7. Run your project by using command `ng serve` in code editor's cmd;
+6. Run your project by using command `ng serve` in code editor's cmd;
-8. Project will run on `localhost:4200`
+7. Project will run on `localhost:4200`
-9. Setup Completed
+8. Setup Completed